VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

   2. Criminality of an act shall be assessed in accordance with the Act effective at the time of its commission; it shall only be assessed pursuant to a later Act if it is more favourable to the offender.
-  3. No one shall be subject to a punishment by any party in the foundation unless the individual in question committed a crime as defined in this chapter.
+  3. No one shall be subject to a punishment by any party in the foundation unless the individual in question committed a crime as defined in this chapter or authorised by ethical policy.

 ### Chapter 2 - Circumstances
 #### §4 Mitigating Circumstances